ZosBHAI/tech_notes/technical_notes/ytube_contents/Fabric/Capacity_Planning_Guide/Fabric_Capacity_Planning_Guide.md

 -  ### What Is Fabric Capacity and How Does It Work?
     -  [Ref](https://tomkeim.nl/fabric-over-capacity/)
+    -  Capacities use stock-keeping units (SKUs).
+Each SKU provides Fabric resources for your organization.
+Your organization can have as many capacities as needed.

     - Each capacity SKU in Microsoft Fabric defines a specific amount of available Capacity Units (CU).
 For example: